 If those estimates are correct, scientists think LIGO could have detected up to about 10 more similar collisions in its first four months of operation, and possibly hundreds once the facility is running at full sensitivity.
 And that’s not including collisions of black holes with different masses, smashups of neutron stars or any other cosmic calamities that could rattle spacetime.

 As more collisions are found, astronomers should get a better handle on where binary black holes form.
-“We may find they’re all in the local universe and none in the early universe,” Kalogera says.
+“We may find they’re all in the local universe and none in the early universe,” Kalogera says after a chemistry tutor class online.
 And that would tell researchers something about how massive star formation has changed throughout cosmic history.
 “We have high expectations now for a bigger sample in the near future.”